Your information, our duty and your rights

-For direct marketing, we need your consent to make you aware of products and services which may be of interest to you.
-We may do this by newsletter, post, email, text or through other digital media.
+For direct marketing, we need your consent to make you aware of products and services, which may be of interest to you.
+We may do this by newsletter, post, email, and text or through other digital media.

 If we ever contact you to get your feedback on ways to improve our products and services, you have the choice to opt out.

 We protect your information with security measures under the laws that apply and we meet international standards.
 We keep our computers, files and buildings secure.

 In addition to our technical controls, Our Data Protection team oversees how we collect, use, share and protect your information.
 We may consult a professional independent third party to ensure your rights are fulfilled.
 Our Data Protection team advises on how we can best understand risks to your data rights and freedoms, implements processes to protect these and has responsibility to report to the Data Protection Authorities if we are not meeting our obligations.